Special Tracks

 Eligibility for Tracks

-The clinician educator and psychotherapy tracks are open to all psychiatry residents and internal medicine-psychiatry residents (including psychiatry residents in the physician scientist track).
-Residents are welcome to participate in multiple tracks.
+The clinician educator and psychotherapy tracks are open to all psychiatry residents and internal medicine-psychiatry residents (including psychiatry residents in the physician scientist track), and residents may participate in both.
+Residents may apply to the Community Psychiatry Track for the PGY3 year.
+Residents must apply for the Physician Scientist Track through a separate match number.